lucamrgs/MUDscope/README.md

     - ``--analysis_capture_metadata`` : name of json file (to be located in configs/characterization_datas/ directory) that contains the intended metadata information for the deployment and device.
 NOTE: it has to abide by a specific format, as its values are directly accessed by the code.

 - ``monitor``
     - ``--mrtfeeds_config`` : path to json file listing the set of MRT feeds and associated device metadata to compare.
-An example can be found in configs/monitor_configs/monitor_test.json
-    - ``--monitor_features`` : list of features on which mrt feeds are compared.
+It also lists the features of the MRTfeeds to analyse for correlation, and the ``transition_window``, which allows to specify the number of transition entries to check for correlation.
+In other words, it's the size of the signatures, which depends in turn on the size of the base time windows. ``features_watch`` is the list of features on which mrt feeds are compared.
 To be provided as a single string, where features are divided by comma (,).
-E.g.: --monitor_features feature1,feature2.
-Available/suggested features are: clusters_balance;
+E.g.: --monitor_features feature1,feature2.Available/suggested features are: clusters_balance;
     all_dists_avg;
     mutual_matches_n;